-- Encourage your child to develop a wide range of movement skills - for example using a climbing frame, riding a bike, playing in
+- Encourage your child to develop a wide range of movement skills - for example using a climbing frame, riding a bike, playing in water.

 Children aged 18 to 24 months should spend as little time as possible in front of a screen.
 Those aged between 2 and 5 should spend no more than 1 hour a day.